lidofinance/easy-track/specification.md

 To increase the readability and simplicity of the EasyTrack contract, groups of methods are moved to standalone contracts:

 - [MotionSettings](#motionsettings) - keeps logic to set objections threshold, max amount of active motions, and time required to allow motion to be enacted.
-- [EVMScriptFactoriesRegistry](#evmscriptfactoriesregistry) - keeps logic to add/remove EVMScriptFactories and create evm scripts.
+- [EVMScriptFactoriesRegistry](#evmscriptfactoriesregistry) - keeps logic to add/remove EVMScriptFactories and create EVMScripts.

 Such separation helps to keep in EasyTrack contract only the methods related to Easy Track logic directly.
 The whole inheritance graph can be seen in the picture below.